Fulnir/CodexVinumHelp/_English.lproj/overview-2.md

 ---
 title: Main Window
-group: Codex Vinum overview
+group: Overview
 description: Overview functionality
 Keywords: overview
 order: -.INF
 ---

 Everything you need to manage your wines appears in one window.
 All your lists appear in the sidebar.